sanheensethi/notes/Heaps/Readme.md

 - as closest element manga hai, to mtlb x and array element ke bich ka difference as min as possible
 - to jinka difference jada hai unhe ignore krna hai

-#### Approach 1 : Sort vector accoding to the distance from x , min to max distance
+#### Approach 1 : Sort vector according to the distance from x , min to max distance

 ![Screenshot of Welcome Board _ Sketchboard (6)](https://user-images.githubusercontent.com/35686407/175805191-ecc373da-8094-427a-8ccf-8d20f36c8e6a.jpg)